 Your professional performance matters, as do community engagement and personal achievements.
 You are excellent at your job and impactful outside of it.
 And you have the results, progression, and endorsements to prove it.
 You also act with conviction, thrive in tough moments, and seek to win the right way.
 Your principled commitment to these behaviors, in both success and setback, will help you make bold decisions, solve problems, seize opportunities, and take the right risks at Tuck and beyond.

 You know who you are, and you understand how your values and experiences have shaped your identity and character.
 You also connect your past experiences and present motivations with your path forward, and craft a compelling vision for the future.
 You identify coherent goals, audacious in scope yet grounded in reality, and articulate how the distinctive Tuck MBA will advance your aspirations to better the world through business.
 You recognize how your individuality will add to the fabric of the Tuck community and make a difference.

-This is quintessential Tuck, where you cultivate a habit of kindness.
-You actively encourage, celebrate, and support others.
-But being nice does not mean you’re a pushover who always agrees and defers.
-Nice Tuck candidates exhibit emotional intelligence.
-You layer compassion onto courage, and challenge others tactfully and thoughtfully.
-You display both strength and vulnerability.
-You ask for help, and you help others.
-You’re positive and principled.
-You act with respect and integrity, even when it’s not convenient or easy.
-You show empathy for the diverse experiences of others, while also sharing your own.
-You recognize that your success and others’ success are interdependent, and generously invest in both.
-Being nice at Tuck means building trust through deep, genuine connections which endure for life.
+This is quintessential Tuck, where you actively celebrate and support others.
+You also exhibit emotional intelligence, layer compassion onto courage, and challenge others tactfully and thoughtfully.
+You act with respect and integrity, even when it is not convenient or easy.
+You work effectively with others by empathizing with their diverse experiences and perspectives.
+You believe that your success and others’ success are interdependent, and generously invest in both.
+You build trust-based relationships which will endure for life.